Entering Student FAQs

 To get started, you need to file both the Temple Law School Incoming Student Financial Aid Application and the Free Application for Federal Financial Aid (FAFSA).
-The Temple Law School Financial Aid Application can be filed online once it becomes available in late January, 2015.
-The FAFSA can also be filed online at www.fafsa.ed.gov using our school code 003371.
+The Temple Law School Financial Aid Application can be filed online once it becomes available each January.
+The FAFSA can also be filed online at www.studentaid.gov using our school code 003371.

-Incoming students should file their FAFSA by the priority deadline of March 1, 2015.
-The Temple Law School Incoming Student Financial Aid Application should be submitted no later than your first admissions deposit deadline.
+Returning students should file their FAFSA by the priority deadline of March 15th of the year they plan to enroll at the law school.
+Incoming students should submit their FAFSA and The Temple Law School Incoming Student Financial Aid Application no later than your first admissions deposit deadline.

 If you intend to apply for loans, you will also need to complete the loan application process.
 More information on the steps you need to complete to receive a loan are available on the Financial Aid page of the Law School website.
-There is no deadline to apply for loans and you may apply for a loan at any time during the academic year.
+You may apply for a loan at any time during the academic year.
 However, in order to insure that your funds are available by the start of classes you should complete the loan application process by the end of July.

 Yes, students enrolled in the evening division are eligible for the same types of financial aid as day division students.

-You should still complete the FAFSA form using the financial information from the previous year as requested on the FAFSA.
-If your previous year’s earnings are significantly higher than your earnings from the current year, you should contact our office to complete an Income Reduction Form.
+FAFSA will automatically import Federal tax information from 2 years ago.
+If the earnings from that tax year are significantly higher than your earnings from the current year, you should contact our office to complete an Income Reduction Form.
 The Income Reduction Form allows the financial aid office to use the current year’s earnings to determine your eligibility for need-based financial aid, which may or may not affect your eligibility for certain types of aid.

-The EFC is a figure which is calculated by the federal processor based on the financial information you provided on the FASFA.
-The EFC is used to help schools determine your financial need and eligibility for need-based financial aid.
-You are not expected to pay the school the amount indicated for EFC or to be able to contribute that amount towards your law school costs.
+The SAI is a figure which is calculated by the federal processor based on the financial information you provided on the FASFA.
+The SAI is used to help schools determine your financial need and eligibility for need-based financial aid.
+The SAI is not the amount of aid that you will receive or what you are expected to provide.
+A negative SAI indicates that you have a higher financial need.

 More information on the different types of loans and the application process can be on the Federal and Private Loans page of the Law School website.